davide-marino00/GhostDocWriterRepo/output_folder/Ghostwritten.md

 			RETURN
 			IF(BaseGoal > 0, BaseGoal, MROUND(([Revenue Won]+ (RevenueInPipeline*.60)),100000))
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate a revenue goal for a business based on current opportunities and past performance.
-Let's break it down step by step in simple business terms:
+- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate a revenue goal for a business based on current opportunities in the sales pipeline and previously won revenue.
+Here’s a breakdown of what it does in simple business terms:

-1. **Revenue in Pipeline Calculation**:
+1. **Calculate Revenue in Pipeline**:
-   - The first part of the code calculates the total potential revenue from opportunities that are currently "Open" and have a sales stage that is considered advanced (indicated by the first character of the sales stage being 2 or higher).
+   - The first part of the code defines a variable called `RevenueInPipeline`.
+This variable sums up the values of all sales opportunities that are currently "Open" and have a sales stage that is considered advanced (indicated by the first character of the sales stage being 2 or higher).
+Essentially, it captures the potential revenue from opportunities that are still in the sales process.
-   - It uses the `SUMX` function to sum up the values of these opportunities, which means it is looking at each opportunity's value and adding them together to get a total.

 2. **Base Goal Calculation**:
-   - The second part of the code calculates a "Base Goal" for revenue.
-This is done by taking the total revenue that has already been won (`Revenue Won`) and adding 60% of the revenue in the pipeline calculated earlier.
-   - The result is then rounded to the nearest million using the `MROUND` function.
-This rounding helps in setting a more manageable and realistic revenue target.
+   - Next, the code calculates a `BaseGoal`.
+This is done by taking the total revenue that has already been won (`Revenue Won`) and adding 60% of the `RevenueInPipeline`.
+The result is then rounded to the nearest million dollars using the `MROUND` function.
+This rounding helps in setting a more manageable and realistic revenue goal.

-3. **Final Goal Output**:
+3. **Return the Final Goal**:
-   - Finally, the code checks if the calculated `Base Goal` is greater than zero.
-If it is, that value is returned as the final measure.
-   - If the `Base Goal` is not greater than zero, it defaults to a slightly different calculation, rounding the same revenue figure to the nearest hundred thousand instead.
+   - Finally, the code checks if the `BaseGoal` is greater than zero.
+If it is, that value is returned as the measure for the revenue goal.
+If the `BaseGoal` is zero or less, it defaults to a similar calculation but rounds to the nearest hundred thousand instead of a million.

 ### Summary:
-In summary, this DAX measure calculates a revenue goal by considering both the revenue already won and a portion of the potential revenue from open opportunities.
+In summary, this DAX measure calculates a revenue goal by combining the revenue already won with a portion of the potential revenue from open sales opportunities.
 It ensures that the goal is presented in a rounded format for clarity and practicality.
-The end result is a target that reflects both past performance and current sales potential, helping the business set realistic revenue expectations.
+If the calculated goal is not positive, it provides a more conservative estimate.
+This helps the business set realistic revenue targets based on current performance and future potential.

 ---

 #### <a name="table-products"></a>Table: `Products`

-The 'Products' table serves as a comprehensive inventory catalog, detailing each product's unique identifier, sequence number, and associated category, enabling businesses to efficiently manage and analyze their product offerings for improved sales strategies and inventory control.
+The 'Products' table serves as a comprehensive inventory catalog, detailing each product's unique identifier and category, enabling businesses to analyze product performance, manage inventory effectively, and optimize marketing strategies based on product classifications.

 ##### Columns